Saturday 4th October

 Wideopen and District Juniors AFC club house is available for hire.
 Please contact any managers or officials or e-mail email@example.com to discuss

 Wideopen Football Club is planning for the future as we have now taken over the running of our Headquarters from North Tyneside Council.
-Please read the letter below to find out more and to see how you can help us.
+Please read this LETTER to find out more and to see how you can help us.

 Andrew Swan, an ex-player of Wideopen Juniors, completed a triathlon earlier this year to support St. Oswald's Hospice in Gosforth.
 The triathlon was 95km (as St Oswald's needs £9.5m per year to run).
 It worked out at 1/2m swim, 48.5m cycle to Morpeth and finally a 10m run from Ponteland finishing at St Oswald's.
 Andrew did the majority on his own but did have some friends join him for 5m of the cycle and then the full run!
 See photographs from Andrew's triathlon below.